jamesdhope/hugo_blog/content/post/operating-ai-at-scale/2024-11-25-operating-ai-at-scale.markdown

 - pipelines for super fine tuning an open language model (we show LoRA PEFT fine tuning with IBM hashtag#Granite but this is easily extensible to full SFT or model distillation), because small open models are the future for enterprise AI

-- distributing training and observability of GPU workloads with hashtag#Ray, because distributed compute is important if not essential at scale.
+- distributing training and observability of GPU workloads with Ray, because distributed compute is important if not essential for operating AI at scale

-- #watsonx.data as a cloud agnostic feature store, because data is disparate and AI builders need that data to derive value for the enterprise
+- watsonx.data as a cloud agnostic feature store, because data is disparate and AI builders need that data to derive value for the enterprise

-- publication of model factsheets in hashtag#watsonx.governance and tracking models as part of an AI Use Case, because enterprise AI needs to be governed.
+- publication of model factsheets in watsonx.governance and tracking models as part of an AI Use Case, because enterprise AI needs to be governed.

 ![OpenShiftAI integration with watsonx.governance](AIOps_2.png)